-A good quality white pearl reflects a lovely sky blue colour under ultraviolet light, while a poor quality one has a greenish or mustardish sheen.
-Black pearls that have a green sheen and baroque (irregular shaped) pearls that reflect a rainbow of colours are also amongst the more valuable varieties.
+A good quality white pearl reflects a lovely sky blue color under ultraviolet light, while a poor quality one has a greenish or mustards sheen.
+Black pearls that have a green sheen and baroque (irregular shaped) pearls that reflect a rainbow of colors are also amongst the more valuable varieties.

 In 1687, the Mughal Emperor, Aurangazeb after his conquest of the Golconda, went around the city was struck by the height and grandeur of the palaces.
 This new dynasty founded by the Governor of the Mughals in 1724, was blessed by a hermit.
 And the last seven generations added to the palaces already existing.
 As a result, Hyderabad became renowned for its magnificent palaces.

 There are a number of other smaller palaces in this complex, which have exhibits including all types of carts like monkey carts, donkey carts, camel carts, and other carts.
-And a dining table which can seat a 100 guests.
+And a dining table that can seat 100 guests.
 So one can well imagine the kind of spread laid out.

 Meet a dandy – the sixth Nizam who lived here all his life.
-He was highly fashion conscious and never wore the same dress twice.
-He had a double storey, 73m, long wardrobe – the longest in the world.
+He was highly fashion-conscious and never wore the same dress twice.
+He had a double-story, 73m, long wardrobe – the longest in the world.
 It was reached by a hand-operated lift.

 What the dukes were to the royalty in England, the Paigahs were to the Nizams.
 The highest order of nobility, the Paigahs were the only family into which the Nizams intermarried.
 They also built numerous palaces.
 Presently, the two Paigah palaces have been partially converted into clubs – the Country Club and the Chiran Club.
 The palaces built by other nobles were called ‘Havelis’ or ‘Deodhis’.
 Malwala palaces were one of them.